 Hawaiian Falls Waterparks

-At each of the five locations in Dallas-Fort Worth, kids enjoy rides, slides and water adventures.
-Teens and tweens will enjoy The Torpedo, The Waikiki Wipeout and Whirlwind 360 slides.
-All slide amusements require heights of 36 inches or taller.
+At each of the four locations in Dallas-Fort Worth, kids enjoy rides, slides and water adventures.
+Teens and tweens will enjoy The Torpedo, The Waikiki Wipeout and Whirlwind 360 slides.* All slide amusements require heights of 36 inches or taller.
 Younger kids can explore the Water Walkway, Kona Kooler and Keiki Kove.
 Private picnic or cabana areas are available for reservation.
-An additional park in White Settlement offers non-water activities like a ropes course and zip lines.
-Day admission starts at $27.99 for 48 inches or taller and $20.99 for shorter than 48 inches.
+An additional park in White Settlement offers non-water activities such as a ropes course and zip lines.
+Day admission starts at $29.99 for 48 inches or taller and $22.99 for shorter than 48 inches.
 Discounts on tickets when purchased online or for tickets Monday–Thursday.

 This former Hawaiian Falls Waterpark reopened under new ownership as Splash Dayz in 2016 and boasts plenty of water attractions to cool off families on a hot day.
 Take a dip in the Blue Lagoon, float along the Lazy Dayz River or zip down one of many twisty slides.
 If you need a break from the water, there is a basketball court, sand volleyball court, cabanas and a gift shop, as well as shaved ice to snack on.
-Day passes cost $28.95 for anyone taller than 48 inches and $16.95 for those under 48 inches, or $12 if you arrive after 4pm.
+Day passes cost $19.95 for anyone taller than 48 inches and $17.95 for those under 48 inches.

 White Settlement, 817/246-2204